zalmoxes-laran/3D-survey-collection-doc/docs/usage.rst

 --------------------------

-In Blender it is possible to install EMtools by following the general steps useful for the default installation of an add-on:
+In Blender it is possible to install 3DSC by following the general steps useful for the default installation of an add-on:

 - download the zip folder of the add-on;